choiruzain-latrobe/sequelize-basic/README.md

     ```

 ### Connecting to MySQL Database using js files
 Please be aware that after pulling the code from Git in the previous step, you’ll encounter several existing JavaScript files.
-One of these files is **server.js**, do not forget to edit the script with your actual MySQL password.
+One of these files is **server.js**.
 Within this file, you’ll find the following script:

 ```javascript
 const Sequelize = require("sequelize");